adrb/bentool/README.md

 ## Why?

-I'm not inherently against contact-tracing protocols, furthermore i firmly believe that it may help combat the COVID19 virus.
+I'm not inherently against contact-tracing protocols, furthermore I firmly believe that it may help combat the COVID19 virus.

 That being said you should also be aware that hardware commonly used today